 - Garage Whenever Possible: Try to garage your car as opposed to parking on the street.
 Street parking exposes your car to harsh weather conditions which can cause damage to all parts of your vehicle.
 Sun can damage your paintwork and the rubber seals all over your car, including your rubber wipers.
-Also things are more likely to fall on your windscreen such as leaves, branches, bird droppings, etc. which can all cause faster deterioration of your wiper blades.
+Also, things are more likely to fall on your windscreen such as leaves, branches, bird droppings, etc. which can all cause faster deterioration of your wiper blades.

 - Regular Cleaning: Make sure you regularly clean your vehicle.
-You should be giving your car a regular clean to ensure dirt, oil and grime does not damage the exposed parts of your car.
-Paintwork and rubbers, once again can break down when they are covered in dirt, grime and grease.
+You should be giving your car a regular clean to ensure dirt, oil and grime do not damage the exposed parts of your car.
+Paintwork and rubbers once again can break down when they are covered in dirt, grime and grease.
 When cleaning your car ensure you wipe the blades of your wipers to remove any clumps of dirt or other foreign matter.
 This will ensure they glide smoothly over your nicely cleaned glass.

 - Glass Cleaner: As part of your regular cleaning process make sure you also clean your glass with an automotive glass cleaner.
 This will ensure your wiper blades glide even more smoothly and effortlessly across your cleaned glass.
 Once again this will ensure they last longer.

-By now you should know the answer to your question of – how often should I replace my windscreen wiper blades?
+By now you should know the answer to your question – how often should I replace my windscreen wiper blades?

 Don’t forget to also look out for your rear windscreen wiper periodically too if your vehicle has one.

 Although it is used less often as compared to the front wiper blades, it is also prone to wear and tear over time.
-Once again you do not want to damage your rear windscreen from having the metal of the wiper scratch across the surface of the glass.
+Once again you do not want to damage your rear windscreen by having the metal of the wiper scratch across the surface of the glass.